cloudflare/cloudflare-docs/content/vectorize/get-started/intro.md

 {{</Aside>}}

-A vector database is distinct from a traditional SQL or NoSQL database: it is designed to store the vector
+A vector database is distinct from a traditional SQL or NoSQL database: it is designed to store vector embeddings, which are representations of data, but not the original data itself.

 To create your first Vectorize index, change into the directory you just created for your Workers project: